 Human rights and modern slavery are key issues within our Building Sustainably framework, and as such we include awareness and training on modern slavery as part of our wider framework updates across the whole Group throughout the year.
-We included a modern slavery focused session within our Commercial Conference this year.
-Awareness posters to help site teams spot the signs of modern slavery and to provide signposting and an understanding of employment rights for potential victims were updated and distributed to all site welfare cabins.
+Awareness posters to help site teams spot the signs of modern slavery and to provide signposting and an understanding of employment rights for potential victims are displayed on all site welfare cabins.

 Through our partnership with the Supply Chain School we have collaborated with a number of representatives from the construction industry to establish various learning materials for the sector's supply chain.

-We have mandated and successfully signed up 130 of our centrally procured construction materials suppliers as members of the School so that they can access these training materials.
-91 of these have achieved the highest attainment level on the Supply Chain School sustainability matrix in relation to modern slavery3.
-We are reviewing how we enrol sub-contractors to engage with the school as part of the wider human rights programme, however to date 21% of our top 100 sub-contractors by spend are active members of the School.
+We have mandated and successfully signed up 147 of our centrally procured construction materials suppliers as members of the School so that they can access these training materials.
+We receive monthly reports on progress - 114 of these have achieved the highest attainment level on the Supply Chain School sustainability matrix in relation to modern slavery.
+We are reviewing how we enrol sub-contractors to engage with the school as part of the wider human rights programme, however to date 12% of our top 100 sub-contractors by spend are active members of the School.